 The Importance of HIPAA Compliance in the Call Center Environment

-Data breaches are a common occurrence, especially in the health care industry.
+Data breaches are a common occurrence, especially in the healthcare industry.
 In addition to the cost of the investigation and mitigation, they can result in costly settlements and corrective action plans.
-Any organization that is involved in transmitting patient medical information, then, must follow HIPAA regulations in order to avoid these non-compliance ramifications.
+Any organization that is involved in transmitting patient medical information, should use a HIPAA compliant call center in order to avoid these non-compliance ramifications.

 What Does HIPAA Cover?

 The Health Insurance Portability and Accountability Act (HIPAA) was passed by Congress in 1996 to protect an individual’s health information with confidential handling at all times.
 It requires health care providers and organizations and their business associates to ensure the security of protected health information (PHI) when it is transferred, handled, or shared.
 The act also regulates industry-wide standards for health care information on electronic billing and other processes.
 This has led to a reduction in health care fraud and abuse cases by enforcing these standards.

 On a broad scale, HIPAA defines who should have access to certain medical information, which is increasingly important in the digital era where information can be rapidly and widely shared.